noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ## Foothold

 To begin interacting with the endponit, we'll host a file at `/get-job/ImxhdGVzdCI=` for the implant to pull.
+We'll seed it with a `ls` command to start.

 ```bash
 ┌──(user㉿kali-linux-2022-2)-[~]